spencerharris63/FlexNav/README.md

 ## Node Package Manager (NPM)

 [Node Package Manager](https://www.npmjs.com) is an essential part of the web design and development ecosystem.
-[Node](https://nodejs.org/en/) includes NPM as part of its install
+[Node](https://nodejs.org/en/) includes NPM as part of its install.

 In order to familiarize you with node packages and to test your Node installation we will install a server with hot reloading - as opposed to using VS Code's GoLive extension.